City slickers, we know you need your hit of caffeine.

 How could you resist those seductive eyes?
 Staring at you from Smooth Operator’s signature cups, you’ll be ordering another batch brew before you know it.
-Although 2019 saw their relocation to a new shop a few doors down the road, they’ve still got the same high-quality coffee game, with a super stylish fit-out to match.
+Moving a few doors down from their OG location back in 2019, years on they’ve still maintained the same high-quality coffee game, impeccable name-remembering skills, and that super stylish fit-out to match.

 Shop 4/938 Hay Street (Enter on Milligan Street)